MrPixle2022/Documentaion/Js/React/Hooks.md

 ---

-### useState(initialValue):
+### useState(initialValue?):

+the `useState` is a hook that allows you to create a state in your component and have control over the components on that state's change, on state change the component will rerender meaning that any variable defined with `var, let, const` will be reassigned to it's default value, but the state variables itself won't.

-the use state hook returns an `array` of two elements the data and a function to update it
+the `useState` takes an optional parameter being the **initial state value** and returns an array of two elements, the state variable and the method to update the state.

+usually the naming of these two follows a rule of `stateName, setStateName`.

 example: